-- 302. History of Philosophy.
+302. History of Philosophy.
 Continuation of Philosophy and Religion 301 from the end of the Middle Ages to the present.
-Dr. Riley or Dr. O'Brien. - 303.
-Old Testament.
-Reading of the Old Testament, with attention to the nature of the Bible: the authorship, origin, and meaning of the various books: the development of religious and ethical ideas throughout the Old Testament period: the significance of the law and of the prophets in Hebrew life; and the contribution of the Hebrews to the life of mankind.
-Dr. Riley or Rabbi Azneer. - 304.
-Philosophy of Religion.
+Dr. Riley or Dr. O'Brien.

+303. Old Testament.
+Reading of the Old Testament, with attention to the nature of the Bible: the authorship, origin, and meaning of the various books: the development of religious and ethical ideas throughout the Old Testament period; the significance of the law and of the prophets in Hebrew life; and the contribution of the Hebrews to the life of mankind.
+Dr. Riley or Rabbi Azneer.

+304. Philosophy of Religion.
 The meaning of religion, and its relation to other aspects of culture.
 The function and evaluation of religious experience.
 The existence and nature of God; the problem of evil; the soul, with the problems of freedom and immortality.
 Prayer.
 Current trends toward skepticism and faith.
+Dr. Riley, Father Lucas, or Rabbi Azneer.

-Dr. Riley or Father Lucas.
-3 h. c. - 305.
-Ethics.
+305. Ethics.
 The principles upon which valid choice between moral standards can be made.
 The consideration of reasons why such a study is possible, including a critique of authoritarianism, cultural relativism, absolute determinism, and other views denying this possibility.
 The examination and evaluation of the major ethical theories.
-Dr. Riley, Mr. Eminhizer, or Dr. O'Brien. - 306.
-Psychology of Religion.
+Dr. Riley, Mr. Eminhizer, or Mr. Kennedy.

+306. Psychology of Religion.
 The analysis of religious experience.
 An investigation of the psychological processes, conscious and unconscious, which produce, accompany, and are set in motion by, the various personal experiences called religious.
 Prereq.: Psychology 201.
 Identical with Psychology 303.
 Dr. Riley.

-3 h. c. - 307.
-Types of Philosophy.
-The principal approaches to the problems of philosophy, and their differences; an outline of the historical answers to the questions indicated in Philosophy and Religion 203.
+307. Types of Philosophy.
+The principal approaches to the problems of philosophy, and their differences: an outline of the historical answers to the questions indicated in Philosophy and Religion 203.
 Prereq.: Philosophy and Religion 203.
+Dr. Riley.

-Dr. Riley. - 308.
-Prophetic Religion.
-A social and psychological analysis of the prophetic mentality; the differences between the prophetic approach to religion and that of the priest; an analysis of great prophetic books with a view to the sociological and psychological factors involved; an attempt to delineate the essential elements in prophecy.
+308. Prophetic Religion.
+A social and psychological analysis of the prophetic mentality: the differences between the prophetic approach to religion and that of the priest: an analysis of great prophetic books with a view to the sociological and psychological factors involved: an attempt to delineate the essential elements in prophecy.
 Rabbi Azneer.
-3 h. c. - 309.
-Aesthetics.
+3 h. c.

+309. Aesthetics.
 Classical and modern philosophies of beauty, especially as they apply in criticism of the fine arts.
 The problem of the relative and the absolute in judgments of taste.
 Reading in aesthetics from such writers as Plato, Aristotle, Longinus, Kant, and Croce.
+Dr. O'Brien.

-Dr. O'Brien. - 310.
-Making of the Modern Mind.
+310. Making of the Modern Mind.
 The philosophic, religious, scientific, political, and social developments out of which our present patterns of thought have arisen.
 Rabbi Azneer.

-3 h. c. - 315.
-History of Religion.
+315. History of Religion.
 An introductory course.
-The mechanisms of religious origins: primitive religion and its concepts: comparison of ethnic and prophetic religions; the classic religions of the ancient world, and their contributions to Judaism and Christianity; an introductory historical review of living religious systems.
-Dr. Riley. - 322.
-Philosophy of Man.
+The mechanisms of religious origins: primitive religion and its concepts: comparison of ethnic and prophetic religions: the classic religions of the ancient world, and their contributions to Judaism and Christianity: an introductory historical review of living religious systems.
+Dr. Riley.

+322. Philosophy of Man.
 A discussion of the sentient, emotional, and rational life of man.
-Life: mechanism versus vitalism.
+Life: mechanism vs. vitalism.
 Sensation and its philosophical explanations.
 Rational life and its principles.
-Freedom of the will versus determinism.
+Freedom of the will vs. determinism.
 The human soul, and its origin and destiny.
 A philosophical discussion of evolution.
-Father Lucas, Father Lang, or Mr. Murphy. - 323.
-Theories of Knowledge.
-The epistemological problem and its attempted solution.
-The position of the skeptic, the pragmatist, the sensist the idealist; the moderate realists' solution.
-Truth and certitude: their nature, sources, and ultimate criteria.
-Prereq.: Philosophy and Religion 220.
-Father Lucas.
+Father Lucas, Father Lang, or Mr. Murphy.